TencentAILabHealthcare/PALM/README.md

 After the running, the artificial antibody will be saved in the `../Result_seq2seq_gen/datasplit/CoV_AbDab-Seq2seq-Evaluate-Common/XXXX_XXXXXX/result.csv`.

 ### 5. Evaluate artificial antibodies
 After generating antibodies, A2binder can be used to evaluate the affinity probability or affinity of the generated antibodies.
-Before evaluating, please copy the path of A2binder `../Result_cov_adbab/checkpoints/BERT-Finetunning-Antibody-Binding-common-abdab/XXXX_XXXXXX` to "discriminator_resume" in the `bert_eval_generation.json` and change the "data_dir" to `../Result_seq2seq_gen/datasplit/CoV_AbDab-Seq2seq-Evaluate-Common/XXXX_XXXXXX/result.csv`
+Before evaluating, please copy the path of A2binder `../Result_cov_adbab/checkpoints/BERT-Finetunning-Antibody-Binding-common-abdab/XXXX_XXXXXX` to "discriminator_resume" and "antibody_tokenizer_dir" in the `bert_eval_generation.json` and change the "data_dir" to `../Result_seq2seq_gen/datasplit/CoV_AbDab-Seq2seq-Evaluate-Common/XXXX_XXXXXX/result.csv`

 The evalation command for PALM is:
 ```bash
 python eval_generate_seq.py --config ./config/common/bert_eval_generation.json
 ```
 ### Expected output
 After the running, the evalation result will be saved in the `../Result_eval/datasplit/Eval-genetation/XXXX_XXXXXX/test_result.csv`

 ## Model availability
 PALM and A2binder on all the three tasks (Pre-training, Affinity predicition, and Seq2Seq) on the comprehensive training dataset are available on Zenodo: https://doi.org/10.5281/zenodo.7794583.
 And you can fine-tuning it on your own dataset and downstream tasks.